thereisnopancake/thereisnopancake/README.md

-- 👋 Hi, I’m @morclerc
+- 👋 Hi, I’m @thereisnopancake
 - 👀 I’m interested in asteroid mining, robotics, autonomous systems in and for space.
 - 🌱 I’m currently learning C/C++, building robots for asteroid mining and pursuing a masters in Autonomous Systems
 - 💞️ I’m in love with robots, long distance running and space (duh).